 1. Basic Ground Rules for the ESL classroom

-Be consistent in applying your rules.
-If you are arbitrary about how you dish out your rewards or 'consequences', or punishments you will undermine the rules themselves.
+- Be consistent in applying your rules.
+If you are arbitrary about how you dish out your rewards or 'consequences', you will undermine the rules themselves.

 2. Handy Tips